TANMAYSHARMA/Sentiment-Analysis/README.md

 This project consists of the following files:

-train.py
+1.train.py
-preprocessing.py
+2.preprocessing.py
-Models: vRNN.py, GRU.py, LSTM.py, attn_RNN.py
+3.Models: vRNN.py, GRU.py, LSTM.py, attn_RNN.py
-Shell scripts: run_vRNN.sh, run_GRU.sh, run_LSTM.sh, run_attnRNN.sh
+4.Shell scripts: run_vRNN.sh, run_GRU.sh, run_LSTM.sh, run_attnRNN.sh
 Following are the parameters that can be set for the models:

 lr: learning rate